top of page

 Men in care-oriented careers

-Only 7% of early childcare educators are men (U.S. data; OECD, 2020).
+Less than 4% of early childcare educators are men (OECD, 2021).
 An increased representation of men in healthcare, early education and domestic (HEED) careers would greatly benefit men, women, and society at large.
 For many men, disengagement with communal roles begins in childhood and continues into adulthood, constraining boys’ career preferences and men’s occupational choices.
-In this line of research, my collaborators and I identify obstacles to men’s engagement and lay out evidence-based recommendations for encouraging greater gender diversity in care-oriented careers.
+In this line of research, I identify obstacles to men’s engagement and lay out evidence-based recommendations for encouraging greater gender diversity in care-oriented careers.

 Sczesny, S., Nater, C., & Haines, S. (2021).
 Perceived to be incompetent, but not a risk: Why men are evaluated as less suitable for childcare work than women.
 Journal of Applied Social Psychology, 52, 693-703. https://doi.org/10.1111/jasp.12845 (PDF)

-Haines, S. , Hegarty, P., Nater, C., Sczesny, S., & Graf, S. (in prep.)
-More interested than they think: Pluralistic ignorance, sexual orientation and men’s perceptions of childcare work.
+Haines, S. , Hegarty, P., Nater, C., Sczesny, S., & Graf, S. (under review) More interested than they think: Pluralistic ignorance, sexual orientation and men’s perceptions of childcare work.
+Journal of Applied Social Psychology.

 AddResearch